How many C-sections can women safely have?

 - Bladder and bowel injuries.
-Bladder injuries, which are possible but uncommon with initial C-sections, are more likely with repeat C-sections.
-The increased risk is likely due to adhesions that developed after a previous C-section, binding the bladder to the uterus.
-Adhesions can also cause small bowel obstruction.
+The risk of a bladder injury increases to greater than 1 percent after a third cesarean delivery.
+The increased risk is likely due to bands of scar-like tissue (adhesions) that develop after a previous C-section, binding the bladder to the uterus.
+Postoperative adhesions can also cause small bowel obstruction.

-- Berghella V. Repeat cesarean delivery. http://www.uptodate.com/home.
-Accessed June 1, 2015.
+- Berghella V. Repeat cesarean delivery. https://www.uptodate.com/contents/search.
+Accessed May 21, 2018.

-- Berghella V. Cesarean delivery: Postoperative issues. http://www.uptodate.com/home.
-Accessed June 1, 2015.
+- Berghella V. Cesarean delivery: Postoperative issues. https://www.uptodate.com/contents/search.
+Accessed May 21, 2018.

 - American College of Obstetricians and Gynecologists Committee on Obstetric Practice.
 Committee Opinion No. 559.
 Cesarean delivery on maternal request.
 Obstetrics & Gynecology.
 2013;121:904.
 Reaffirmed 2017.